 2013 – The Louisiana SPCA Celebrated it’s 125th anniversary and breaks ground on Phase II of the Dorothy Dorsett Brown Campus.

 2015 – The Louisiana SPCA celebrated the grand opening of the Adoption, Resource Center & Clinic on the New Orleans Campus.

 2015 – Launched a new mission statement: To Promote, Protect and Advance the well-being of Louisiana’s companion animals.

 2016 – Assumed ownership of NO Fleas Market

-2016 – The Louisiana SPCA assists families, pet owners and neighboring shelters impacted by the historic 2016 August flooding across Southeast Louisiana, providing emergency food distribution centers, emergency sheltering and care as well as transports.
+2016 – The Louisiana SPCA assisted families, pet owners and neighboring shelters impacted by the historic 2016 August flooding across Southeast Louisiana, providing emergency food distribution centers, emergency sheltering and care as well as transports.

 2018 – Successfully lobbied the state senate for the passage of Senate Bill 156, the Good Samaritan Bill.